tek79/node-red-contrib-buffer-array-alt/README.md

 ***payload*** *array*

-the buffer array of a given length containing a collection of payloads (added from right to left).
+the buffer array of a given length containing a collection of payloads (added from left to right).

 **Details**

-The input payload will be added to the end of the output array.
-The array has a defined length of items.
-The first item is the oldest value and the last one is the newest.
+The input payload will be added to the beginning of the output array.
+The array has a variable length of items, up to a set number.
+The first item is the newest value and the last one is the oldest.

-If you use numeric values, you'll be able to get the average value of the payloads inside the array.
-To get the average value, you might attach a standard **change node** to set a variable with the expression `$average(payload)`.
-Of course, you might use other expressions like `$max(payload)` to get the maximum value of the collected payloads, etc.

-If you check the option `Starting output when buffer filled` the node will not output anything until the array is filled completely.
-I.e. if the buffer array has a length of 6 items, the first 5 node calls will not lead to an output of an buffer array.
-The 6th call will output the filled buffer array with all 6 items.

 ## Flows